AIMA Lifesavers 2025

 AIMA has been conducting Lifesaver programs in Australia for several years, witnessing significant community engagement and expansion to reach more rural, regional, and metropolitan locations than ever before.

-Muslim Healthcare workers are encouraged to become an AIMA member and join hundreds of volunteers across australia and millions across the globe in the Lifesavers Program.
+Muslim Healthcare workers are encouraged to become an AIMA member and join hundreds of volunteers across Australia and millions across the globe in the Lifesavers Program.

 Frequently Asked Questions